nielsmaerten/ynab-buddy/README.md

 1. **Download** CSV-files containing your transactions from your bank
 2. **Run** `ynab-buddy` from your terminal/command line, or double-click the executable
+3. Close the window and find the configutation file "config.yaml" in your home directory i.e. for windows this is located at "C:/Users/[username]/ynab-buddy"
+4. Edit and Fill in the config file. (use / for directories, not \).
+Save it in the same location.
+5. Now again **Run** `ynab-buddy` from your terminal/command line, or double-click the executable
-3. **Done**!
+6. **Done**!
 Your transactions are now in YNAB.
 Start categorizing and take control of your finances :)

 ## ⚙️ How to Configure

 When you run ynab-buddy for the first time, a configuration file will be created in your home directory.
 This file helps ynab-buddy understand the structure of your bank's files and how to process them.

 To make ynab-buddy work seamlessly with your bank, open the config file and follow the instructions provided in the comments.

+*Note that YNAB does not filter our duplicates with this method, so use the flag colour to distinguish newly imported transactions.

 ## 🆘 Where to Get Help